-early 15c., "sale of ecclesiastical or state offices," from Old French baraterie "deceit, guile, trickery," from barat "malpractice, fraud, deceit, trickery," which is of unknown origin, perhaps from Celtic.
+early 15c., "sale of ecclesiastical or state offices," from Old French baraterie "deceit, guile, trickery," from barat "malpractice, fraud, deceit, trickery," which is of unknown origin, perhaps from a Celtic source.

-In marine law, "wrongful conduct by a ship's crew or officer, resulting in loss to owners," from 1620s.

-Meaning "offense of habitually starting legal suits" is from 1640s.
-The sense has been somewhat confused with that of Middle English baratri "combat, fighting" (c.
+In marine law, "wrongful conduct by a ship's crew or officer, resulting in loss to owners," it is attested from 1620s.
+The meaning "offense of habitually starting legal suits" is from 1640s.
+The sense of the word has been somewhat confused with that of Middle English baratri "combat, fighting" (c.
 1400), from Old Norse baratta "fight, contest strife."